 On completion of this course, the student will be able to:

-- Demonstrate command of a substantial body of historical knowledge
+- demonstrate, by way of coursework and examination as required, command of a substantial body of historical knowledge

-- Develop and sustain historical arguments in a variety of literary forms, formulating appropriate questions and utilizing evidence.
+- demonstrate, by way of coursework and examination as required, the ability to develop and sustain historical arguments in a variety of literary forms, formulating appropriate questions and utilizing evidence.

-- Demonstrate an understanding of the varieties of approaches to understanding, constructing, and interpreting the past; and where relevant, knowledge of concepts and theories derived from the humanities and the social sciences.
+- demonstrate, by way of coursework and examination as required, an understanding of the varieties of approaches to understanding, constructing, and interpreting the past; and where relevant, knowledge of concepts and theories derived from the humanities and the social sciences.

-- Address historical problems in depth, involving the use of contemporary sources and advanced secondary literature
+- demonstrate, by way of coursework and examination as required, the ability to address historical problems in depth, involving the use of contemporary sources and advanced secondary literature

-- Demonstrate clarity, fluency, and coherence in written and oral expression
+- demonstrate, by way of coursework and examination as required, clarity, fluency, and coherence in written and oral expression

 |Blackburn, Robin.
 The Overthrow of Colonial Slavery, 1776-1848.
 London: Verso, 1988.|